Little Drunken Chef Offers Free Thanksgiving Meals in Westchester

 While American Thanksgiving is traditionally a time for coming together with friends and family, that’s not always an option for some.
 One of Westchester’s local celebrity chefs has found a way to make a seat at the table for anyone who wants one.

-When Chef Bonnie Saran — known for her string of “little” restaurants, including Little Crêpe Street, Little Kebob Station, Little Spice Bazaar, Little Mumbai Market , and Little Drunken Chef — came to New York in 2001 following the death of her father in India, she didn’t have anyone with whom she could share the holiday.
+When Chef Bonnie Saran — known for her string of “little” restaurants, including Little Crêpe Street, Little Kabab Station, Little Mumbai Market , and Little Drunken Chef — came to New York in 2001 following the death of her father in India, she didn’t have anyone with whom she could share the holiday.
 “When I first moved here, I was totally alone,” she says, “so I understand how the holidays can be a very depressing time for some, even while it’s happy for others.”

 With these thoughts heavy in her heart and mind, Saran began a tradition offering free Thanksgiving meals (plus a little company) for anyone who needs it.